-During the first semester of the enrollment, a Guidance Committee will be selected.
+During the first semester of enrollment, a Guidance Committee will be selected.
 The composition of this committee will be determined by the major advisor in consultation with the student.
-The committee shall consist of at least 3 faculty members, one of which is the major advisor for a M.S. candidate.
-For Ph.D. candidates, this committee is composed of at least 4 members, including the major advisor.
+One member of the Guidance Committee must be a tenure track faculty member in NRES.
+The M.S. committee shall consist of at least three faculty members, one of whom is the major advisor.
+For Ph.D. candidates, this committee is composed of at least four members, including the major advisor.
 At least three of these must be members of the Graduate Faculty, and at least two must have tenure.
-Usually, the Guidance Committee also serves as the preliminary and final Examination Committee requirements.)
-At least one member of the Guidance Committee should be a faculty member from a department other than NRES.
-(See http://www.grad.uiuc.edu/grad\faculty/ for the current list of Graduate Faculty in NRES.)
+Usually, the Guidance Committee also serves as the Preliminary and Final Examination Committees.
+(See the Ph.D.
+PROGRAM section Preliminary Examination for Examination Committee requirements.)
+At least one member of the Guidance Committee must be a faculty member from a department other than NRES.